-CTSA enquiries take place to ensure that companies submit corporation tax returns which are both complete and correct.
+CTSA enquiries are formal procedures that take place to ensure that companies submit corporation tax returns which are both complete and correct.

 An enquiry can start for a number of reasons.
-The enquiry could be 'random', ie generated by HMRC’s computer system.
-Alternatively the return could be subject to a 'selected' enquiry where the officer has identified something on the return which he is not happy about, or wishes to ask further questions about.
+The enquiry could be ‘random’ ― generated by HMRC’s computer.
+Alternatively the return could be subject to a ‘selected’ enquiry where HMRC has identified something on the return which it is not happy about, or wishes to ask further questions about.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.